 A majority of a quorum of the DRC may authorize variances from compliance with these Design Guidelines.
 In no event may the Board or the DRC authorize variances from the provisions of the Master Declaration.
 All variances from compliance with these Design Guidelines must be in writing by submitting a "Design Guidelines Variance Request” form (which can be obtained from management or online), along with required fees, and must be approved in writing by the DRC of the Master Association.
 The fact that Improvements are already installed, without approval or in deviation from approved plans, is not an appropriate basis for a request for variance and will not be a basis for approval.
 In such situations, the review process will be conducted as if the Improvements had not been installed.

-13

-GPN | DESIGN GUIDELINES

-Section II: Review and Approval Process

 C. REVIEW AND APPROVAL PROCESS

 Construction of any Improvement, including landscaping, may not begin until the DRC has approved plans and specifications depicting the proposed Improvement.
 Initial landscape Improvement plan submittals must be submitted within 120-days from close of escrow.
 Installation must be completed within one (1) year from close of escrow.
 Approval is valid for one year from the date approval was issued by the DRC.
 A complete submittal package (including applicable submittal fee) is required to be re-submitted if Improvements are not installed within one year from the original date of approval.